Kenya

 On the Continent of Africa

-Kenya is located in Africa, on the East, just below the “horn” that is Somalia.
+Kenya is located in Africa, in the East, just below the “horn” of Somalia.
 It’s bordered by the Indian Ocean on the South East, Tanzania on the South, Uganda on the West, Sudan on the North West, Ethiopia on the North and Somalia on the North East.

-Kenya also borders Lake Victoria, the second largest fresh water lake (also the source of the Nile).
-Other notable features in Kenya are: Mt.
-Kenya (second highest mountain on Africa after Kilimanjaro), the Rift Valley, Masai Mara wildlife reserve, Lake Nakuru (known for having flamingoes) and Lamu
+Kenya also borders Lake Victoria, the second largest freshwater lake (also the source of the Nile).
+Other notable features in Kenya are Mt.
+Kenya (the second highest mountain in Africa after Kilimanjaro), the Rift Valley, Masai Mara wildlife reserve, Lake Nakuru (known for having flamingoes), and Lamu.

 Kenya’s capital city, Nairobi, is located in the south central part of the country.